Khoroshev-Mikhail/Khoroshev-Mikhail/README.md

 - I'm studying JS+React and other technologies about 3 years.
 - I have an experienced mentor.
 - I know a backend development.
-- Currently i'm learning Google Apps Scripts and creating telegram's bots.
+- Currently i'm learning NextJS and Prisma.
 - Going to learn GraphQL, something for testing, algoritms, patterns and may be Vue Or Angular.

 ---